Zuinig of the environment.

 Cotton is our main raw material.
 We use it for our underwear, our basics, our baby bodysuits and our household textiles.
 More and more, we are choosing organic cotton.
 For example, through the Global Organic Textile Standard.
 GOTS is the world's leading label for organic textiles.
 This means that the use of natural materials, from fiber to finished product, is strictly controlled during the growing and processing stages, and that we don't use harmful pesticides or artificial fertilizers.
 Better for our world and for our customers, but also for the farmers who grow our cotton.
 The GOTS label also guarantees good working conditions for the people who manufacture our products.

-To make our textile collection more sustainable, we started purchasing sustainable cotton via the Better Cotton Initiative (BCI) in 2015.
+To make our textile collection more sustainable, we started purchasing sustainable cotton via the Better Cotton (BC) in 2015.
 This is a collaboration between development agencies, environmental organizations and the business community.
-The BCI helps farmers to grow their cotton in better ways.
+Better Cotton helps farmers to grow their cotton in better ways.
 For example by making more efficient use of water, pesticides and chemicals.
 They also receive help to improve working conditions and continue to develop.
-BCI cotton is not directly traceable.
-That's because the companies that buy BCI cotton from BCI-certified farmers weave the cotton together with regular cotton.
+Better Cotton is not directly traceable to the end product.
+That is because the companies that buy Better Cotton from BC-certified farmers weave the cotton together with regular cotton.
 This makes the process simpler and keeps costs down.
-In 2019, 24% of cotton we bought originated from BCI farmers.
+In 2021, more than 45% of cotton we bought originated from BCI farmers.

 When a product is made from recycled cotton or recycled polyester, this means that residual materials from previous production were used as raw materials.
 The residual material is reduced to fiber and spun into new yarn.